cms-btv-pog/jet-tagging-sf/README.md

 law run InstallCMSSWCode
 ```

-To let the tasks talk to a central luigi scheduler, you need to set `$JRST_SCHEDULER_HOST`.
+To let the tasks talk to a central luigi scheduler, you need to set `$JTSF_SCHEDULER_HOST`.

 ### Running Tasks